Sycamore ground attack barreling into Class 5A quarterfinal against St. Francis

 The Spartans opened with a 50-8 home win against Noble/Bulls then won in Chicago against Westinghouse 69-12.

 The top-seeded Spartans take on No. 4 St. Francis (9-2) at 1 p.m.
-Saturday in Sycamore, with the winner facing either No. 3 Nazareth or No. 2 Rochelle.
+Saturday in Sycamore, with the winner facing No. 3 Nazareth or No. 2 Rochelle.

 Faith in his line is what Hodges thinks can translate when the competition gets tougher next round.
 Coach Joe Ryan agreed and said the confidence boost doesn’t hurt anything either.

-“The level of competition the last two games isn’t normally what we see even throughout our conference,” Ryan said.
+“The level of competition the last two games isn’t normally what we see, even throughout our conference,” Ryan said.
 “But that allows us to continue to gain confidence in what we want to do in the running game.
 Certainly we’re going to have to be at our proper fits and hit things pretty fast against a much better defense than what we’ve seen the last two weeks.”

 Hodges has 698 yards and seven touchdowns this year, averaging 5.6 yards per carry.
 Lee has 452 yards and a 5.8 yards-per-carry average while finding the end zone 14 times.

 “He’s not one of those kids that’s ever down,” Ryan said.
-“He’s got an unbelievable personality that he doesn’t have bad days.
-And he could have.
+“He’s got an unbelievable personality that he doesn’t have bad days, and he could have.
 But he’s never a woe-is-me type.
 He wasn’t 100% in the Morris game or the Cahokia game or really the Noble/Bulls game.
 But he still grinded those games out for us.”

-“I was a little nervous at first but I have a bunch of guys on the team – we all love each other and they kept my head high,” Hodges said.
+“I was a little nervous at first, but I have a bunch of guys on the team – we all love each other, and they kept my head high,” Hodges said.
 “And I had some friends that helped me get through the recovery process.
-Everyone was just keeping my head in the right place and it was awesome.”
+Everyone was just keeping my head in the right place, and it was awesome.”

 “We’ve had really good balance all year,” Ryan said.
-“I thought we’ve been really good in the passing game and now we’ve really stepped our running game up.
+“I thought we’ve been really good in the passing game, and now we’ve really stepped our running game up.
 So if we can continue to do both, that puts you in a good spot.”

 “It’s a lot more downhill, just running the ball,” Lee said.
 “Not so much moving around.”